-For those who don’t know, command line tools work from the command line (CMD on Windows or Shell in Linux, for example), without having any graphical interface components.
-They are very useful for developers to test, whether the desired functionality of the software is working correctly or not, like a prototype.
+For those who don’t know, command-line tools work from the command line (CMD on Windows or Shell in Linux, for example), without having any graphical interface components.
+They are very useful for developers to test, whether the desired functionality of the software is working correctly or not, as a prototype.
 They also use less memory and no long installation headaches.
 All the actions we usually perform by pressing buttons like browsing files, etc, are done by typing commands only.
 But you don’t need to do all that in here as File Blender does that work for you.
-It is a command line wrapper, in the sense that it combines some free conversion command line tools, and makes them work just by clicking buttons on the interface, with the help of batch files which run in the background.
+It is a command-line wrapper, in the sense that it combines some free conversion command-line tools, and makes them work just by clicking buttons on the interface, with the help of batch files that run in the background.
 Eventually, this tool turns out to be faster and simpler.

 3. It is extendable

-As I mentioned before, this tool wraps other command line tools under one roof.
+As I mentioned before, this tool wraps other command-line tools under one roof.
 Not only that, it allows us to customize.
-Which means that, if you happen to know a tool which converts formats that aren’t supported by File Blender already, you can include that inside this tool and work with it.
+This means that, if you happen to know a tool that converts formats that aren’t supported by File Blender already, you can include that inside this tool and work with it.

 How File Blender works